Driving in Moose Country

 Did you know: Per mile driven, Alaska has one of the highest rates of moose-vehicle collisions in the world!

 Hundreds of moose are struck and killed by motorists each year on Alaska’s roadways.
 While the majority of wildlife–vehicle collisions involve moose, other large mammals including caribou, bear and bison cause accidents too.
 Roads often cut through an animal’s home range or travel corridor, creating a safety hazard for both people and wildlife.
 The situation is exacerbated in winter months when it is difficult for drivers to see.
 In addition, deep snow can push wildlife into oncoming traffic.
 Cleared roadways offer easy travel when drifts grow deep, and young trees and shrubs growing along highway margins can attract hungry moose.
-Most road kills occur during the dark, snowy months of December, January and February, and there is another spike in the number of collisions in June due to the movement of cows with their newly born calves.
+Most moose-vehicle collisions occur during the dark, snowy months of December, January and February.
 Drivers should be on the look-out for moose and other wildlife near roadways any time of year.

 The following chart shows the average number of moose that are killed by vehicles on an annual basis in regions of the state.